Philodendron hederaceum vs micans [Differences & Similarities]

 Though both the philodendron hederaceum and micans are fast-growing plants and can be very tall if they are planted outside, the micans are slightly more fast-growing plants.
 So, the micans are slightly taller than the hederaceum.
 But the philodendron hederaceum is slightly wider than the micans.

-Such as, philodendron hederaceum may be kept 3-8 feet tall as an indoor plant and can be a maximum of 10-13 feet tall as an outdoor plant and can be 2 to 3 feet wide.
-Again, micans may be kept 2-4 feet tall as indoor plants and can be a maximum of 11-13 feet tall as an outdoor plants and can be 1 to 2 feet wide.
+Such as philodendron hederaceum may be kept 3-8 feet tall as an indoor plant and can be a maximum of 10-13 feet tall as an outdoor plant and can be 2 to 3 feet wide.
+Again, micans may be kept 2-4 feet tall as indoor plants and can be a maximum of 11-13 feet tall as outdoor plants and can be 1 to 2 feet wide.

 Native area

-The hederaceum is from central America and the Caribbean.
+The hederaceum is from Central America and the Caribbean.
 They are usually found in swamps and on river banks, roadsides etc.

 On the other hand, the micans plants are mainly from the tropical region of Mexico and the Caribbean, Central America & North America.